SananKhan001/BluejayDeliveryAssignment/HOW-TO-EXECUTE.md

 Output can be verified by directly downloading jar file from path:
 'BluejayDeliveryAssignment/target/BluejayDeliveryAssignment-0.0.1-SNAPSHOT.jar'

-step-1 : Download the jar file
+step-1 : Go to file path
-step-2 : Give the command in terminal where you have downloaded the jar file:
+step-2 : Download the jar file by clicking View raw step-3 : Give the command in terminal where you have downloaded the jar file:
          java -jar BluejayDeliveryAssignment-0.0.1-SNAPSHOT.jar